About Me

 Life outside of travel

-Despite shifting my focus away from my career, I still have a great love for animals and wildlife.
-My current favourite hobbies are ballet classes, reading, and going for walks spotting the local wildlife.
+For my day job, I work with Australian wildlife, and now I am even branching into wildlife conservation.
+Outside of work, my current favourite hobbies are ballet classes, reading, and going for walks spotting the local wildlife.
+Note the focus on animals and the outdoors!
 The logo for Global Pawprints is a pair of wombat footprints, which I chose because wombats were one of my favourite animals.
 Of course, times change and I have different favourite animals now.
 Part of the reason for which is a rather prominent scar on my leg from a wombat’s teeth… So that one came back to bite me!
 I still love them, but from a safe distance.

 This is the last time I saw a wild wombat!
 Back in 2017 (yikes) at Cradle Mountain, Tasmania.